All Israel

 “This can have very serious economic consequences for Iran, and now that we understand the stakes we need to act wise and not continue the tensions,” he continued.

-The analysis was conducted by David Albright, a former U.N. weapons inspector, and Decker Eveleth, an associate research analyst at CNA, a Washington think tank.
+The analysis was conducted by David Albright, a former UN weapons inspector, and Decker Eveleth, an associate research analyst at CNA, a Washington think tank.

-The two analysts concluded that Israel also struck buildings in the Parchin military complex which had formerly been used for nuclear weapons research.
+The two analysts concluded that Israel also struck buildings in the Parchin military complex previously used for nuclear weapons research.
+Albright told Reuters that one of the buildings was a facility for mixing solid fuel for Iran’s ballistic missiles.

 "Israel says they targeted buildings housing solid-fuel mixers," Eveleth told Reuters.
 "These industrial mixers are hard to make and export-controlled.
 Iran imported many over the years at great expense, and will likely have a hard time replacing them.”

-The New York Times report also claims that Israel disabled at least three Russian-made S-300 air defense systems in the vicinity of Tehran.
-The systems provided protection for the Imam Khomeini International Airport and the nearby Malad missile base.
+The New York Times report also stated that Israel disabled at least three Russian-made S-300 air defense systems in the vicinity of Tehran.
+The systems provided protection for Imam Khomeini International Airport and the nearby Malad missile base.
+In addition, the strikes significantly reduced the air defenses around the Iranian capital and nearby military facilities.

 However, Iran said it reserves the right to retaliate, claiming that four Iranian soldiers were killed in the strikes.